Wills, Trusts & Probate

 Frequently Asked Questions About Changing a Will

-Can I change my will myself in Rocklin?
+Can I change my will myself in California?

 What is a codicil and when should I use one?

-Can I add a new beneficiary to my will?
+Can I add a new beneficiary after my will is made?

 What happens if I die without updating my will?